Hareesh108/compiler-workshop-v1/README.md

 2. **Duplicate declarations**: Declaring the same variable twice in the same scope
 3. **Type errors**: Using a value of the wrong type (e.g., adding a string to a number)
 4. **Invalid return placement**: Return statements not at the end of functions
+5. **Array type errors**: Mixing different types in a homogeneous array
+6. **Invalid array access**: Using non-integer indices or accessing non-array values